icssc/AntAlmanac/apps/backend/README.md

 which is primarily responsible for managing user data and internal information.

-This is ___NOT___ for retrieving enrollment data from UCI; [PeterPortal API](https://api.peterportal.org) is a separate ICSSC project dedicated to providing us this information.
+This is ___NOT___ for retrieving enrollment data from UCI; [Anteater API](https://docs.icssc.club/docs/developer/anteaterapi) is a separate ICSSC project dedicated to providing us this information.